Your money-making expert. Financial journalist, TV and radio personality.

 Take a look and tell us which ones you’ve tried or will be trying.

-If you can’t afford a night out or a hotel stay, mystery shopping is a great money making idea for you.
+If you can’t afford a night out or a hotel stay, mystery shopping could be a great money-making idea for you and your favourite person.

 Different mystery shopping companies will provide you with different assignments, depending on who their clients are.
 If you and your partner both sign-up to mystery shopping, you may get different assignments – which means double the freebies!